shuhratkulboboev/Python-Developer-Task/README.md

 └── requirements.txt      # List of dependencies for the project
  ```
 ## Usage Examples
-It is shown as an exmaple of usage these abovementioned functions.
+Here is an example of how to use the above-mentioned functions.
 Input varialbles can be changed into any.
 ```bash
 def main():